Grammar Translation Method

 - It focuses on the accuracy of grammar and translation.

-- In the Grammar Translation Method, teachers teach the grammar rules then gives examples.
+- In GTM, teachers teach the grammar rules then gives examples.

 - Teachers teach in the mother tongue with little active use of the targeted language.